-- Heat Oil in a Pan and deep fry the fishes from both the side.
+- Heat oil in a Pan and deep fry the fish from both sides.

-- Keep the flame on the lower side while frying the fishes.
+- Keep the flame on the lower side while frying the fish.

 - Add chopped tomato followed by slit green chili and cook until tomato soften and the mixture releases oil from the side.

-- Now add Turmeric Powder, red chili powder and also Salt and little garlic paste and mix thoroughly.
+- Now add Turmeric Powder, red chili powder, and also Salt, and a little garlic paste and mix thoroughly.

 - At this point add the Mustard paste mixed water and mix lightly.

-- Once the mixture started boiling; add fried fishes and coat with the gravy.
+- Once the mixture started boiling; add fried fish and coat with the gravy.